harunoni/framework-zero/README.md

 Zero also changes the behavior of the routed by allowing a POST with suffixes.
 This is useful for when HTML forms can POST to endpoints which either take a PUT, or need to change the output of the view.
 For example, and HTML form POST to /list will allow the controller to change aspects of the view data.

-##Zero's Unique Features
+#Zero's Unique Features
 ###HTML 5 Nested Form Support
 HTML 5 Spec allows nesting form elements or making submit buttons go to different actions.
 This makes building RESTful server-size rendered HTML very easy and intuitive.
-However, no version of internet explorer supported nested forms.
+However, no version of internet explorer supports nested forms yet.
 Zero provides a convention for mimicing HTML 5 forms by overloading the form scope with all of the forms values on the page, and then choosing the correct controller action.

+###Utilize HTML & The Browser to control state
+Zero encourages pushing all client state to the HTML or client data store.
+This is unconventional for Lucee application which typically store client state in the session scope.
+But by pushing state control to the client, it greatly simplifies controller code.
+Zero provides a number of state management features: